 So many mistakes were made here, it’s hard to keep track.
 United could have certainly done better, not only with its fraud-detection systems, but in its responses.
 Haviland could have kept all of his contact information up to date, and his correspondence might have been a little more civil.

-And perhaps I should have followed up to United’s form response with a polite request to take one more look at the case.
+And perhaps my advocacy team and I should have followed up to United’s form response with a polite request to take one more look at the case.
 I’m not sure why I haven’t.